SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-StackMigrationScriptDesign.md

 ### Why this is needed
 v3.0.0 creates the same 17 FERs.
 If they already exist (from v2.x), the deploy fails with `fer:invalid_extraction_rule`.
 Renaming (not deleting) preserves a backup and frees the names.

+### INSTALL_APPS=No skip
+When `--install-apps No` is passed, this phase is skipped.
+If v3.0.0 is deployed without apps (`Section3aInstallObservabilityApps=No`), it will not create FERs — there is no quota conflict and FER cleanup is unnecessary.
+The script logs this and returns immediately.

 ### Resume mode behavior
 In `--resume` mode, this phase runs but is **idempotent**:
 - Before doing any work, it checks if any of the 17 AWSO FERs still exist with their original names